Sum of four cubes problem

 Unsolved problem in mathematics: Is every integer the sum of four perfect cubes?

 The sum of four cubes problem asks whether every integer is the sum of four cubes of integers.
-It is conjectured the answer is affirmative, but this conjecture has been neither proven nor disproven.
+It is conjectured the answer is affirmative, but this conjecture has been neither proven nor disproven, at least as reported in 1982 by Philippe Revoy and again in 2004 by Henri Cohen.
 Some of the cubes may be negative numbers, in contrast to Waring's problem on sums of cubes, where they are required to be positive.